 2. Rock the Boat

 Don't be afraid to produce content that touches on unique, under-reported topics.
 More than four in five Edelman respondents prefer strong thought leadership content that presents challenging, provocative ideas.
-Approximately 62% of buyers want current trends, but 38% want to see into the future.
+Approximately 62% of buyers want a focus on current trends, but 38% want thought leadership that discusses the future.

 3. Get Specific